Skip to main content

 The sleep fragmentation component activates the HPA axis and suppresses anabolic hormones, while the intermittent hypoxia independently triggers intense sympathetic nervous system activation and oxidative stress, further fueling inflammation and insulin resistance.

 The relationship is bidirectional.
-While OSA drives metabolic dysfunction, the central obesity that is a hallmark of is also a primary cause of OSA.
+While OSA drives metabolic dysfunction, the central obesity that is a hallmark of metabolic syndrome is also a primary cause of OSA.
 The accumulation of fat in the neck and tongue narrows the airway, predisposing it to collapse.
 This establishes a dangerous feedback loop where weight gain worsens apnea, and the resulting apnea accelerates the progression of metabolic syndrome, dramatically increasing the risk for hypertension, type 2 diabetes, and cardiovascular events.

 References